luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 Rosetta2
 --------

-A good way to run darwin/x86_64 software on M1 is using [Rosetta2](https://support.apple.com/en-gb/HT211861) which is very well integrated in macOS and can be installed by simply:
+A good way to run darwin/x86_64 software on Apple Silicon is using [Rosetta2](https://support.apple.com/en-gb/HT211861) which is very well integrated in macOS and can be installed by simply:

 ```bash